Twist automorphisms on quantum unipotent cells and dual canonical bases: Preliminaries (1) : Kac-Moody Lie algebras and associated flag schemes

 be the inverse morphism of the ``multiplication''.
 We note that we use only the left $\boldsymbol{B}_{-}$-action and the right $\boldsymbol{B}_{+}$-action on $\boldsymbol{G}$.
-For the minimal Kac-Moody group $G^{\min}$, it is known the same result holds, see Geiß-Leclerc-Schröer \cite[Proposition 7.1]{MR2822235}.
+For the minimal Kac-Moody group $G^{\min}$, it is known the same result holds, see Gei\ss-Leclerc-Schr\"oer \cite[Proposition 7.1]{MR2822235}.

 For the Lie algebra anti-involution $\varphi\colon\mathfrak{g}\to\mathfrak{g}$, let $\varphi\colon\mathbf{U}\left(\mathfrak{g}\right)\to\mathbf{U}\left(\mathfrak{g}\right)$ be the induced anti-involution as a $\mathbb{C}$-algebra.
 We note that $\varphi$ induces the anti-isomorphism of group schemes $\boldsymbol{P}_{i}^{\pm}\xrightarrow{\sim}\boldsymbol{P}_{i}^{\mp}$ for $i\in I$ and we have the following commutative diagram